rkruger01/smart_photo_frame/README.md

 ### Description

-This is the source code for a Raspberry Pi-powered e-ink photo frame that I've been working on for a week or two.
+This is the source code for a Raspberry Pi-powered e-ink photo frame that I've been working on for a few weeks.
 It draws from several online services to provide up-to-date headlines, a calendar of the month, and the weather in your area.

 ### Requirements